ubicloud/ubidon/slides.md

 - This makes no-individual-VM-firewalls usable

 ???
-- The most important organizing objects in Ubicloud are Subnets, and Firewalls.
+- The most important organizing objects in Ubicloud are Subnets and Firewalls.
-- Firewall entities allow composition of rule sets, such as "port 22 from internet" for SSH but also "https for a web server"
+- Firewalls allow composition of rules, such as "port 22 from internet" for secure shell, and independently, "https for a web server"
 - Subnets apply zero or more firewalls uniformly to every VM inside
 - There is no per-VM firewall!
 - Seen in the table are the firewalls and subnets I chose for Mastodon
-  - You can see every subnet lets me use SSH for this demo
+  - You can see every subnet lets me use secure shell
-  - sidekiq *only* listens on SSH for the demo...
+  - sidekiq's worker subnet *only* listens to let me use secure shell
   - But `web` and `streaming` allow HTTPS...
   - Valkey has its own firewall rule.
 It contains references to all the application subnets...and *not* the Internet.